 3. Moving Closer to Family or Services

-Proximity to loved ones, healthcare facilities, and public transportation becomes increasingly important for many seniors.
+Proximity to loved ones, healthcare facilities, and local conveniences like shopping and transportation becomes increasingly valuable for retirees seeking comfort and peace of mind.

 Navigating Your Options: Should You Stay or Sell?